wehriam/simple-in-out/README.md

 });

 client_a.get_access_token(process.env.SIMPLE_IN_OUT_AUTHORIZATION_CODE).then(function(){
-  // Credentials are stored on AWS S3 after initialization with authorization code. return client_a.ok();
+  // Credentials are stored on AWS S3 after initialization with authorization code return client_a.ok();
 }).then(function(result){
   assert(result.version);
-  // Credentials fetched from AWS S3.
+  // Credentials fetched from AWS S3
   return client_b.ok();
 }).then(function(result){
   assert(result.version);